mdumas2/learning-cpp/MakeAndCmake/README.md

 For detailed instructions on building dynamic libraries, please refer to the [Build Dynamic Libraries Documentation](./DynamicLibrariesExample/README.md).

-# GIT Submodules with CMAKE
+# GIT Submodules with CMake